Demonware/bladerunner/README.md

 bladerunner
 =================================

-bladerunner is a quick way to push changes or run audits across a multitude of devices.
+A quick way to push changes or run audits across a multitude of devices.

 Install